afiodorov/afiodorov.github.io/_posts/2017-09-16-would-you-rather-be-right-or-nice.md

 OK, great, so being right is somewhat in conflict with being nice, in certain situations.
 What is particularly aggravating, is that for any culture, there's a counter-culture.
-Just like people without ability to smell might develop its own social norms, some nerds (or some people with Autism) might develop a different peculiar counter-culture.
+Just like people without an ability to smell might develop its own social norms, some nerds (or some people with autism) might develop a different peculiar counter-culture.

 Welcome to the social norms of LessWrong and related blogoshpere, or otherwise